OxideMod/Oxide/README.md

 ----------------------------------

  1. Clone the git repository locally.
- 2. Open the solution in visual studio (2013 is recommended, but it should work on earlier versions).
+ 2. Open the solution in Visual Studio (2013 is recommended, but it should work on earlier versions).
  3. You will probably get a missing project error, don't worry about that.
  4. Go into the project properties for Oxide.Core, go to "Build Events", and change the "Post-build event command line" to point at your server directory.
 	Alternatively, just remove the build even completely by making it blank, though you'll need to copy DLLs manually if you do this.